4d/docs/website/translated_docs/es/Desktop/building.md

 userPrefs:=Get 4D folder(Active 4D Folder)
 ```

 This mechanism addresses the case where the primary targeted server is temporary unavailable for some reason (maintenance mode for example).
-When this case occurs for the first time, the server selection dialog box is displayed (if allowed, see below) and the user can manually select an alternate server, whose path is then saved if the connection is successful.
+Cuando se produce este caso por primera vez, se muestra la caja de diálogo de selección de servidor (si está permitido, ver más adelante) y el usuario puede seleccionar manualmente un servidor alternativo, cuya ruta se guarda si la conexión tiene éxito.
 Any subsequent unavailability would be handled automatically through the "lastServer.xml" path information.

 > - When client applications cannot permanently benefit from the discovery service, for example because of the network configuration, it is recommended that the developer provide a host name at build time using the [IPAddress](https://doc.4d.com/4Dv17R6/4D/17-R6/IPAddress.300-4465710.en.html) key in the "BuildApp.4DSettings" file.
-The mechanism addresses cases of temporary unavailability.
+El mecanismo aborda los casos de indisponibilidad temporal.
 > - Pressing the **Alt/Option** key at startup to display the server selection dialog box is still supported in all cases.